RevenueCat/revenuecat-docs/docs_source/💰 Subscription Guidance/subscription-offers.md

 Apple supports several types of subscription offers which we detail in our [Apple Subscription Offers](doc:ios-subscription-offers) guide.

-> 🚧 Accurate revenue tracking not supported for offer codes
->
-> Due to limitations of available information on App Store Offer Codes, accurate revenue tracking is not yet supported in the RevenueCat dashboard.
-All initial purchases made with Offer Codes are assumed to be $0 transactions.
-Revenue from subsequent renewal transactions will be tracked normally.

 ## Google Play

 Google has several types of subscription offers, as well as Promo Codes to offer to customers.